zkat/genfun/README.md

 or
 `$ bower install genfun`

-The `npm` version includes a build/ directory with pre-built and pre-minified UMD versions of `genfun.js` which are loadable by both AMD and CommonJS module systems.
+The `npm` version includes a build/ directory with both pre-built and minified [UMD](https://github.com/umdjs/umd) versions of `genfun.js` which are loadable by both [AMD](http://requirejs.org/docs/whyamd.html) and [CommonJS](http://www.commonjs.org/) module systems.
+UMD will define window.Genfun if neither AMD or CommonJS are used.
 To generate these files in `bower`, or if you fetched `genfun.js` from source, simply run:

 ```
 $ npm install
 ...dev dependencies installed...
 $ make
 ```

+And use `build/genfun.js` or `build/genfun.min.js` in your application.

 ### Example